How Rotman Admissions Decisions are Made

 Discover if you're a good fit with the Rotman MBA

 At the Rotman School, we take the whole package approach to the application process.
-We we accept students from a wide variety of backgrounds, and pride ourselves in building a diverse class.
+We accept students from a wide variety of backgrounds, and pride ourselves in building a diverse class.
 Read on to learn more about what we're looking for in terms of academic background, work experience to GMAT and GRE scores.
 Discover if you're a good fit with the Rotman MBA program.

 Academic background – minimum mid-B average in your last year (or equivalent)

 To answer a common question, you certainly can be admitted to the Rotman MBA program with a B average.
 To evaluate your academic background, we look at your overall results and use your grades from your last year to calculate your average.
 We will consider your overall average in cases where your last year’s average is weaker than your overall average.
 If you completed your degree part-time, typically your last year will be your last 4 or 5 senior level courses.

 It’s not necessary to have a business degree to apply to Rotman.
 In fact, we value diversity and welcome applicants with arts, humanities, social science and science degrees.